k2view-academy/K2View-Academy/articles/15_web_services/15_Supported_Verbs_Delete.md

 # Delete Verb

-As the name applies, DELETE APIs are used **to delete resources** (identified by the Request-URI).
+Use a DELETE API to delete resources that are identified by the Request-URI.

-A successful response of DELETE requests SHOULD be HTTP response `code 200 (OK),` if the response includes an entity describing the status, `202 (Accepted),` if the action has been queued, or `204 (No Content)` if the action has been performed but the response does not include an entity.
+A successful response to DELETE requests SHOULD be:

+- **HTTP 200 OK**, if the response includes an entity describing the status.
+- **HTTP 202 Accepted**, if the action has been queued.
+- **HTTP 204 No Contnet**, if the action has been performed but the response does not include an entity.

 DELETE operations are **idempotent**.
-If you DELETE a resource, it is removed from the collection of resources.
-Repeatedly calling DELETE API on that resource will not change the outcome, however, calling DELETE on a resource a second time will return a 404 (NOT FOUND) because it was already removed.
+When a resouce is deleted, it is removed from the collection of resources and remains so, even when the DELETE API is called on the same resource repeatedly.
+The **404 NOT FOUND** response code is returned when the DELETE API is called on a deleted resource for the second time.
 Some may argue that it makes DELETE method non-idempotent.
 It is a matter of discussion and personal opinion.

-If the request passes through a cache and the Request-URI identifies one or more currently cached entities, those entries SHOULD be treated as stale.
+If the request passes through a cache and the Request-URI identifies one or more currently cached entities, these entries SHOULD be handled as stale.
 Responses to this method are **not cacheable**.

-## 1. DELETE LUI
+## DELETE LUI

 http://IP address:PORT/api/[VERSION_NO]/LU Name/iid&token=token name&[format=json/xml]